vov62/AI-RAG-PROJECT/README.md

 # 🤖 AI-RAG Chatbot Project

 This project is a **Question & Answer system** based on **RAG (Retrieval-Augmented Generation)**.
-The user can ask questions in a chat interface, and the system will provide accurate answers **only** based on the uploaded documents (PDFs).
+The user can ask questions in a chat interface, and the system will provide accurate answers **only** based on the uploaded documents (PDFs).all containerized with Docker and deployed on AWS EC2

 ---